Cloud-SPAN/create-aws-instance-1-open-account/_episodes/01-create-your-account.md

 Once you have entered your email, password and account name, click on **Continue (step 1 of 5)** and complete the **Security check** box that will pop up by typing the characters displayed into the box.
 Click on **Continue (step 1 of 5)** again.

-## 2. Select your account type (Personal) and enter your contact information.
+## 2. Select your account type (Personal) and enter your contact information
-The next page asks you **How do you plan to use AWS?**.
-Choose **Personal** and give your name, phone number and address.
-Then read the *AWS Customer Agreement* and tick the checkbox **I have read and agree to the terms of the AWS Customer Agreement**.
+The next page asks you **How do you plan to use AWS?** Choose **Personal** and enter your name, phone number and address --- your address must be the one associated with your credit card and this will be verified in the next step.

+Then read the *AWS Customer Agreement* and check the box **I have read and agree to the terms of the AWS Customer Agreement**.
 Finally, click on **Continue (step 2 of 5)** to move to step 3.

-Recall that your address must be the one associated with your credit card.
-This will be verified in the next step.

 ![Caption.](../fig/open-acc07-signup-page-contact-details1.PNG.jpg "The Sign up for AWS page the selection between the business and personal accounts and boxes for you name and phone number")

 > ## Account types
 > 1. There is no functional difference between a business account and a personal account.
 Both have access to all AWS services and both support managing sub-accounts which, as we will see in the next episode, are more convenient for every day work.
-> 2. A personal account should not be open with a work email address as you may change jobs after opening the account.
-A business account should be open with a company or institution address linked to a roll or position and not to a person who may change jobs at some point.
+> 2. A personal account should not be opened with a work email address as you may change jobs after opening the account.
+A business account should be opened with a company or institution address linked to a roll or position and not to a person who may change jobs at some point.
 {: .callout}

-## 3. Enter Billing Information: your credit card details.
+## 3. Enter Billing Information: your credit card details

 Now you are asked for your credit card details.
 Note that your credit card will be **verified** once you click on the orange button **Verify and Continue (step 3 of 5)** and that you must select/provide the address associated with your credit card.

-Please note the Secure verification message on the left: AWS will make a small charge (equivalent to $1 USD) on your card to verify but this will be returned to you in 3- 5 days.
+Please note the Secure verification message on the left: AWS will make a small charge (equivalent to $1 USD) on your card to verify it, but the charge will be returned to you in 3-5 days.

 ![Caption.](../fig/open-acc10-signup-page-filling-card-details.PNG.jpg "The Sign up for AWS page showing the boxes billing information")